pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 Patches USN-2900-1 (this one is a critical GNU C lib (glibc) CVE), USN-2897-1, and USN-2896-1.

-Fixes an issue with v1.6.15 where UAA startup fails for installs that use LDAP, when upgrading from Elastic Runtime v1.5.x.
+Fixes an issue with v1.6.15 where UAA startup fails for installs that use LDAP, when upgrading from Elastic Runtime v1.5.x or v1.6.0-1.6.14.

 ## v1.6.15 Patch